XiaoXuan42/Jing/README.md

 # Moer-Jing

-Moer-Jing is a hobby project based on [Moer-lite](https://github.com/NJUCG/Moer-lite).
+Moer-Jing is a project based on [Moer-lite](https://github.com/NJUCG/Moer-lite).